FedericoBustaffa/obsidian/notes/machine_learning/statistical_learning_theory.md

   stronger or weaker relation: a small $\delta$ means an high level of confidence that the inequality will be respected.

+In other words, an higher VC-dimension means a more complex model, and so a model that could over-fit.
+This is mitigated by the number of samples $N$, because the higher the number of samples is, the lower is the uncertainty.
+In the end we have $\delta$ that is our level of confidence that the bound will be respected.

+We can now finally define the **VC-bound** on the true risk $R$ of our model, with respect to the number of data and the complexity of the model:

+$$R \leq R_\text{emp} + \varepsilon (VC, N, \delta)$$

+in particular the right side of the inequality is called **guaranteed risk**.

 ## References

 - [[machine_learning]]